 I'm sure they'll read it any day now.

 Plus they can help you with your manuscript in a way that a publisher will not.
 If your book is close, but not quite ready for publication yet, or needs a few tweaks to be commercially viable, they can help you get it to that point.
+They are a bit like editors but with an eye for what sells.

 Steven, your idea of agents being demanding comes later.
 Usually it is the PUBLISHER setting things like chapter deadlines when an author has something called an "advance" on a book.
 In today's market, you're not likely to get an advance until you've published a few books.
 If an agent is harping on a writer, it's probably because the writer has asked them to do so (because they need a little external motivation) and that is a part of their professional relationship.
 But the agent works for the writer and they've obviously negotiated that ahead of time.
 The writer can call off the agent at any time.